-Trauma Focused CBT is an evidenced based approach that incorporates trauma sensitive techniques into cognitive behavioral interventions.
-The specific interventions are designed to assist residents on an individual basis in learning new skills or strategies in order to better process thoughts and feelings related to traumatic life events.
+HOTR utilizes a number of programs and modalities to address the complex trauma our youth have experienced.
+One model is Trauma Focused CBT.
+This is an evidenced based approach that incorporates trauma sensitive techniques into cognitive behavioral interventions.
+The specific interventions are designed to assist residents on an individual basis in learning new skills or strategies in order to better process throughs and feelings related to traumatic life events.
 Residents are referred into this program by the treatment team and then assessed by TF-CBT therapist for appropriateness.
-Included within Trauma Informed Services are three specific departments with unique theoretical models of treatment delivery and involve group, individual and family modalities.
-These are:

 Animal Assisted Interventions